|Table of Content|

 - Complete blood count (CBC)

 - Magnesium blood tests (low levels of magnesium may also indicate cirrhosis, pancreatitis, excessive insulin and conditions conducive to the onset of delirium tremens)

-Patients may spend up to five or six days in alcohol detox, depending on the severity of their alcoholism.
+Learning to live happily without needing to drink is what alcohol treatment is about.
 Inpatient alcohol rehab centers provide private rooms for clients participating in intense, personalized recovery programs at the facility.
 Once physical and mental health is returned to the patient, they will begin a rigorous treatment program comprised of psychotherapy, individual and group counseling, psychoeducation about the disease of alcoholism and holistic/experiential activities.

-Inpatient alcohol detox is strongly indicated for those who have tried unsuccessfully to beat their addiction using outpatient detox programs.
-In-patient treatment programs remove clients from stressors (other alcoholics, neighborhood bars, dysfunctional families) that contribute to their alcoholism and strengthen their ability to focus only on defeating their alcoholism.
+Inpatient alcohol rehab is strongly indicated for those who have tried unsuccessfully to beat their addiction using outpatient programs.
+Inpatient treatment programs remove clients from stressors (other alcoholics, neighborhood bars, dysfunctional families) that contribute to their alcoholism and strengthen their ability to focus only on defeating their alcoholism.

 Outpatient alcohol rehab may be indicated for patients experiencing Stage I or Stage II of alcohol withdrawal.
 Alcohol abusers participating in outpatient programs visit the rehab center every day for several hours of counseling and group therapy.
 They are usually prescribed medication to suppress cravings for alcohol such as Antabuse, a drug that inhibits liver metabolization of alcohol.
 If a recovering alcoholic taking Antabuse drinks, they will experience cramping, sweating, nausea and other unpleasant side effects.
 Antabuse cancels the pleasurable sensations produced by alcohol intoxication and heightens the negative effects to help deter relapse.